Skip to main content

 6 mentions Positive Neutral Negative

 The story of "Hebereke" (or "Ufouria: The Saga") is notable for its unique approach to translation, offering a separate menu that provides translations of cutscenes alongside comparison shots of the original and localized versions.
-This feature enhances the experience by highlighting the significant changes made to the plot and visual designs in the European and Australasian releases, appealing to both nostalgic fans and new players.
+This feature enhances the experience by highlighting the significant differences in plot and visual design between the two versions, appealing to both nostalgic fans and new players.

-• “It is a bit unusual that the way the game treats translation of the original story is by not editing the original game, but rather by providing you with a special separate menu that provides a translation of the cutscene you’ve just seen in Japanese, but at least as an added bonus it also provides comparison shots with the Ufouria version, where things were very altered.”
+• “It is a bit unusual that the way the game treats translation of the original story is by not editing the original game, but rather by providing you with a special separate menu that provides a translation of the cutscene you’ve just seen in Japanese.
+As an added bonus, it also provides comparison shots with the Ufouria version, where things were very altered.”

 • “It is a bit unusual that the way the game treats translation of the original story is by not editing the original game, but rather by providing you with a special separate menu that provides a translation of the cutscene you’ve just seen in Japanese.
 At least as an added bonus, it also provides comparison shots with the Ufouria version, where things were very altered.”